-Studies in Popular Culture, a journal of the Popular Culture Association in the South, publishes articles on popular culture however mediated: through film, literature, radio, television, music, graphics, print, practices, associations, events—any of the material or conceptual conditions of life.
-Its contributors from the United States, Australia, Canada, China, England, Finland, France, Ireland, Israel, Scotland, Spain, and the Turkish Republic of North Cyprus include distinguished anthropologists, sociologists, psychologists, cultural geographers, ethnomusicologists, historians, and scholars in comics, communications, film, games, graphics, literature, philosophy, religion, and television.
+Studies in Popular Culture, a journal of the Popular Culture Association in the South, publishes articles on popular culture however mediated through film, literature, radio, television, music, graphics, print, practices, associations, events—any of the material or conceptual conditions of life.
+Its contributors, to date, from the United States, Australia, Canada, China, England, Finland, France, Ireland, Israel, Italy, Scotland, Spain, and the Turkish Republic of North Cyprus include distinguished anthropologists, sociologists, psychologists, cultural geographers, ethnomusicologists, historians, and scholars in comics, communications, film, games, graphics, literature, philosophy, religion, and television.

 SPC is published by the Popular Culture Association in the South.
-To subscribe or obtain individual issues, contact the association’s executive secretary, Diane Calhoun-French, Provost, Jefferson Community College, 109 E. Broadway, Louisville, Kentucky 40202; phone 502 213 2621; firstname.lastname@example.org.
+To subscribe or obtain individual issues, contact Diane Calhoun-French, Provost, Jefferson Community and Technical College, 109 E. Broadway, Louisville, Kentucky 40202; email: firstname.lastname@example.org.